-Dr. Garica Sanford, previous training director, decided to leave Momentous in 4/2023 to pursue other interests.
-A search has begun for a new Training Director.
-Dr. Matthew Leahy will serve as interim APA training director until a replacement is found.
-Dr. Leahy has been on the training team since 2013 and is confident the transition will be seamless.
-At this time, we do not expect any further changes to our program or across the organization and are truly excited to welcome back interns this summer.
-Our entire committee, leadership team and clinical staff are deeply committed to training.
-Training is a fundamental part of our organization.
+Dr. Garica Sanford, previous training director, decided to leave Momentous in April 2023 to pursue other interests.
+While we worked to find a new training director, Dr. Matthew Leahy served in an interim role.
+In August 2023, Dr. Ashley Geerts-Perry was promoted to the role of Associate Training Director overseeing the APA Doctoral Clinical Psychology Internship Program.
+Dr. Geerts-Perry has experience as both a trainee at Momentous and as a supervisor/member of the Psychology Training Committee.
+We are confident that this transition will be seamless and do not expect any further changes to our program or across the organization.
+We are truly excited to welcome back interns in the 2023-2024 cohort.
+Our entire committee, leadership team and clinical staff are deeply committed to training, which is a fundamental part of our organization.